Onboarding Overview for New Faculty

 Getting Started for Faculty

-Each step below corresponds with, and provides more information on, an item in the Onboarding Checklist.
+Each step below corresponds with, and provides more information on, an item in the Onboarding Checklist: Action Items to be Followed by New Faculty (PDF), a step-by-step overview of the onboarding process intended to help incoming faculty prepare for their position.

 Once the appointment is confirmed, reach out to your appointing department well in advance of your appointment start date for a referral to the Harvard International Office (HIO) regarding visa documentation and processes, if applicable.
 The HIO has many resources for international faculty.